-(a) A Department-approved program which leads to certification as a supervisor of instruction, assistant principal, or principal that includes the outcomes in the Maryland instructional leadership framework;
+(a) A Department-approved program which leads to certification as a supervisor of instruction, assistant principal, or principal that includes the Professional Standards for Educational Leaders;

 (b) An approved program which leads to certification as a supervisor of instruction, assistant principal, or principal in accordance with the interstate agreement; or